Updated August 31, 2022

-Orange may be the new black – but come fall, it’s also the new green – or more accurately, a new source of green.
-Ever since Starbucks introduced the pumpkin spice latte back in 2003 and enjoyed cult-level success, dozens of other companies have tried to capitalize on the pumpkin craze with their own pumpkin-themed products.
+Orange may be the new black – but come fall, it’s also the new green – or more accurately, a new source of green (as in dollars!).
+Today, Starbuck’s pumpkin latte returns to stores for the autumn season.
+And it doesn’t stop there: ever since the ubiquitous coffee chain introduced the pumpkin spice latte back in 2003 and enjoyed cult-level success, dozens of companies have tried to capitalize on the pumpkin craze with their own pumpkin-themed products.

 The pumpkin-spice craze is a classic example of seasonal marketing, which involves offering a product – often tied to a particular season or event – on a limited basis year after year.
 The product’s scarcity builds anticipation and ultimately results in customers over-buying because they realize the product won’t be around for another year.